Candice-Leigh-King/our-whereabouts-website/_posts/USA/2022-12-13-how-to-prepare-for-your-us-southwest-road-trip.md

     textarea_html: >-
       <h2><strong>5.
 Check the hike's level of difficulty:</strong></h2><p>When
       you decide on the hikes you want to do, do your research on that hike.
-      Find out the level of difficulty, read peoples reviews on this hike and prepare yourself for it.
-If you don't read you wont know because some hikes might be short but can be very strenuous.
-We started training months before our trip because we wanted to be able to do hard hike like the Narrows in Zion, Angel's Landing in Zion, Cathedral Rock in Sedona and more..</p><p>&nbsp;</p><h2><strong>6.
+      Find out the level of difficulty, read people's reviews on this hike, and prepare yourself for it.
+If you don't read you won't know because some hikes might be short but can be very strenuous.
+We started training months before our trip because we wanted to be able to do a hard hike like the Narrows in Zion, Angel's Landing in Zion, Cathedral Rock in Sedona, and more..</p><p>&nbsp;</p><h2><strong>6.
 Luggage:</strong></h2><p>If
       you&rsquo;re planning multiple overnight pit stops, have a small backpack ready each time, instead of having to carry your whole suitcase with you